Beyond Nails: A Guide to Traditional Timber Frame Joinery

 Each variation serves a specific purpose in our custom-built, never cookie-cutter approach, contributing to structures that are both beautiful and built to last.

-Beyond the Basics of Traditional Timber Frame Joinery: Dovetail, Scarf, and Other Essential Joints
+Beyond the Basics of Traditional Timber Frame Joinery: Mortise and Tenon, Scarf, and Other Essential Joints

 Large outdoor pergola built with dark timber and steel beams, showcasing modern timber frame joinery and open lattice roof structure.